A Complete Guide To The Laguna Torre Hike

 It takes another hour and a half to get to Laguna Torre.
 As you walk there, you will have Rio Fitz Roy roaring on your left, its water cloudy from the sediments it carries from Laguna Torre and its glacier.

-Once you reach the lake the views are even better.
-You can opt to stop here, or, if you want even better views, venture along the trail that leads to Mirador Maestri.
-This is the hardest part of the hike, with a trail that is narrow and with steep drop on one side; on very rocky, uneven terrain.
-Furthermore, this part of the trail can be difficult to follow for lack of clear signage.
+Once you reach the lake, the views are even better.
+You can opt to stop here or, if you want even better views, venture along the trail that leads to Mirador Maestri.
+This is the hardest part of the hike, with a narrow trail and steep drops on one side on very rocky, uneven terrain.
+Furthermore, this part of the trail can be difficult to follow due to a lack of clear signage.

 You will have to hike back to El Chalten along the same trail.